picturemaxx/ansible-varnish/README.md

 Role Name
 =========

-An Ansible Role that installs Varnish on Debian Linux.
+An Ansible Role that installs Varnish on Debian and Ubuntu Linux.

 Requirements
 ------------

-The project is using parts of the debops Project
+The project is using parts of the debops Project.

 Role Variables
 --------------